-Just the sheer size of the final Colossus Malus is awe inspiring.
-At first glance you think that you're looking at a mountain or an old abandoned castle but then when the massive rain storm starts up, electricity starts flowing down its arm, and those ominous eyes of dooms flare up you know you're in trouble.
-Once you've awakened to what amounts to a sentient mountain it starts throwing massive fire balls at you like they're going out of style, then you realize how terrifying this creature had to have been to the people that sealed Malus centuries ago for them to lock its legs in an eternal vice.
-More than any of the other Colossi Malus is the closest in size, power, and most importantly rage to Dormin, you face Malus last because he represents the absolute, complete, all-consuming rage of a god who was spited centuries ago when they forced him to be immobile and stuck to one place for all eternity.
+- Just the sheer size of the final Colossus, Malus, is awe-inspiring.
+At first glance, you think that you're looking at a mountain or an old abandoned castle, but then when the massive rain storm starts up, electricity starts flowing down its arm, and those ominous eyes of doom flare up, you know you're in trouble.
+Once you've awakened to what amounts to a sentient mountain, it starts throwing massive fireballs at you like they're going out of style, then you realize how terrifying this creature had to have been to the people that sealed Malus centuries ago for them to lock its legs in an eternal vice.
+More than any of the other Colossi, Malus is the closest in size, power, and most importantly rage to Dormin; you face Malus last because he represents the absolute, complete, all-consuming rage of a god who was spited centuries ago when they forced him to be immobile and stuck to one place for all eternity.
 That is why the environment changes, the massive and violent storm is an outward manifestation of the storm raging inside of Dormin, Malus is truly the manifestation of malice itself.

-Here's another way to approach Malus: you've come a long way.
+- Here's another way to approach Malus: you've come a long way.
 Fifteen Colossi the size of gods are dead by your hand.
 Your faithful steed and closest friend, Agro, has just fallen off the bridge that just collapsed behind you; verily, she was proud and strong until the end.
-But you know now that only one Colossus remains.
-You go up the stairs and see a tower stretching to the sky.
+But you know that now only one Colossus remains.
+As a powerful thunderstorm manifests, you go up the stairs and see a tower stretching to the darkened sky.
 "This is it," you say.
-"The final Colossus is inside that tower."
-Then the tower's spires begin moving. "...Or..."
+"The final Colossus must be inside that tower."
+Then the tower's spires begin moving. "...Oh..."

-This troper is always caught a bit off-guard by the battle with Gaius, the third Colossus.
-The first two are primarily learning experiences; yes, they can attack you, but generally you won't have any difficulty offing both of them, and it can be done without a complete understanding of the game mechanics (I know, because I didn't understand the mechanics completely by that point).
+- The battle with Gaius, the third Colossus.
+The first two are primarily learning experiences; yes, they can attack you, but generally you won't have any difficulty offing both of them, and it can be done without a complete understanding of the game mechanics.
 When you enter Galus' arena and first see the size of him, you have to be in awe of the giant standing in front of you.
 On top of that, this is the first true puzzle boss, where you can't just jump on him and go to town.
-I always get nervous when I see him rearing back to strike at you with that big sword-thing on his right arm...
+It's easy to get nervous when you see him rearing back to strike at you with that big sword-thing on his right arm